Skip to main content

 Introduction

-The Code is provided for the guidance of Tug Masters, tug crews and those involved or associated with craft towage operations.
-It may also be of interest to other river users in providing an insight into the specialist work, and in some cases, the navigational limitations of tugs and tows
+This Code is primarily intended for the guidance of Tug Masters, tug crews, and all parties involved in or associated with craft towage operations.
+It may also be of interest to other river users, offering insight into the specialised nature of towage activities and, where applicable, the navigational constraints that tugs and their tows may encounter.

 Save by practice of law, the Port of London Authority shall have no liability in respect of this Code of Practice.